nxrighthere/ENet-CSharp/README.md

 Building
 --------
-To build a native library appropriate software is required:
+To build the native library appropriate software is required:

 For desktop platforms [CMake](https://cmake.org/download/) with GNU Make or Visual Studio.